What is the Primary School Sport & PE Funding?

 Fair Oak Infant School Sports Premium Action Plan

-Three teams of children participated in a Football Competition at Wellstead Primary playing against other Year 2 children.
+In October, three teams of children participated in a Football Competition at Wellstead Primary playing against other Year 2 children.
 They demonstrated good skills and collaborated well in their teams.
 Well done!

 Ten Year 2 children took part in a Gymnastic Festival at Fair Oak Infant School alongside children from other local schools.
 Each school performed a Key Steps routine which they had learned during curriculum time.
 Then they participated in a variety of jumping, balancing and travelling activities.
 The event was led by Supernova Gymnastics who run an after school club at our school every Tuesday.
 The children excelled themselves and we are very proud of them.